We have compiled the hardest 10 Triathlons in the European continent in IRONMAN distance

-La Swimming takes place in Lake Montriond, in the French town that has the same name.
-Then the triathletes face a Hard cycling sector of almost 5000 meters of unevenness worthy of a mythical mountain stage of the Tour de France with the ports of Col de Joux Plane, Côte de Morillon Les Esserts, Col de Romme, Col de la Colombière, Col des Aravis and Côte de Vaudagne (Les Houches)until reaching the famous Alpine village of Chamonix where the T2 is located.
+La swimming takes place in Lake Montriond, in the French town of the same name.
+Then the triathletes face a very hard cycling sector with almost 5000 meters of unevenness worthy of a mythical mountain stage of the Tour de France with the ports of the Col de Joux Plane, Côte de Morillon Les Esserts, Col de Romme, Col de la Colombière, Col des Aravis and Côte de Vaudagne (Les Houches) huntil reaching the famous Alpine village of Chamonix where the T2 is located.

-There starts a hard marathon with more than 2500m of unevenness through winding green paths on both sides of the Chamonix valley through Flégère, Brevent, Montenvers and the Pla de l'Aiguille.
+There starts a tough marathon with more than 2500m of unevenness through winding green trails on both sides of the Chamonix valley through Flégère, Brevent, Montenvers and Pla de l'Aiguille.

 Photo: Facebook EverGreen